Know more about workplace violence, how to prevent it, and how to address it.

 Workplace violence happens across all industries.
 However, it is more likely to occur in some sectors due to the nature of the work.

-According to OSHA, workers in industries that require them to interact with multiple people daily face a higher risk of encountering workplace violence than those in other industries.
+According to OSHA, workers in industries that require them to interact with multiple people daily face a higher risk of encountering workplace violence than those in other industries, as well as psychosocial hazards.
 Specifically, delivery workers, healthcare workers, public service workers, customer service professionals, law enforcement personnel, and small groups of workers are prone to more workplace violence than employees in other professions.
 Jobs that call for interactions with volatile people in equally volatile or hazardous environments, such as constructions, bars, clubs, and other jobs in late-night establishments, are also likely to experience workplace violence.

 The healthcare and social service or assistance industries, in particular, are statistically the most affected by workplace violence industries.
 Data from the Bureau of Labor Statistics (BLS) shows that in 2010, employees from these industries were victims of around 11,000 assaults, with almost 19% of them occurring in nursing and care facilities alone.
 Additionally, a 2019 article states that the healthcare industry is the most dangerous profession due to workplace violence, with members of the healthcare industry suffering a mix of physical and non-physical assaults daily.